rebcabin/rebcabin.github.io/LambdaThePynultimateImperative006.md

 +++

-Strictly speaking, parameters are not bound when the procedure is _defined_, only when the procedure is _called_ with actual arguments.
+Parameters are not bound to values when the procedure is _defined_, only when the procedure is _called_ with actual arguments.
 Parameters are confusingly called _bound variables_ I suppose because it's just shorter than calling them "potentially bound variables" or "eventually bound variables."

 +++